 Also, talk to your family and friends.
 Even though they might not be in the same industry as you, they could know of somebody else who is and put in the right word for you.
 Many colleges and high schools have alumni job boards where they post job opportunities having a higher preference for alumni.

 At the end of the day, most people get jobs through people they know.
-So do make an effort in reaching out to your contacts.
+So do make an effort to reach out to your contacts.

 2) Use Online Job Boards